MikeTam1021/friendly-101/docs/homebrew.rst

    # Check all packages for installation integrity
    $ brew doctor

-It's possible to avoid installing Homebrew packages by visiting the respective websites of `Python <https://www.python.org/>`_, `SQLite <http://www.sqlite.org/>`_, and others, and installing each DMG (or worse, compiling manually), but I highly recommend  Homebrew for of its convenience and ease of use.
+It's possible to avoid installing Homebrew packages by visiting the respective websites of `Python <https://www.python.org/>`_, `SQLite <http://www.sqlite.org/>`_, and others, and installing each DMG (or worse, compiling manually), but I highly recommend  Homebrew for its convenience and ease of use.